-Level I Level II Level III The LEA has not The LEA has a written The LEA has fully developed a written procedure/policy for developed a clear and procedure/policy for recruiting and selecting specific written recruiting and external providers, but procedure/policy for selecting external the policy addresses recruiting and providers or no only some of the selecting external procedure/policy criteria identified providers that exists. above addresses all criteria identified above.
+Level I Level II Level III

+• The LEA has not developed a written procedure/policy for recruiting and selecting external providers or no procedure/policy exists.
+The LEA has a written procedure/policy for recruiting and selecting external providers, but the policy addresses only some of the criteria identified above • The LEA has fully developed a clear and specific written procedure/policy for recruiting and selecting external providers that addresses all criteria

+identified above.

-Level I Level II Level III • The justification for the • The justification for the The justification includes selection of external selection of external all of the following criteria: providers does not include providers includes some of history of success, the following criteria: the following criteria: alignment with LEA history of success, history of success, initiatives, capacity to alignment with LEA alignment with LEA serve, and data-based initiatives, capacity to initiatives, capacity to evidence of success in serve, and data-based serve, and data-based improving student evidence of success in evidence of success in academic achievement. improving student improving student academic achievement. academic achievement.
+Level I Level II Level III The justification for the The justification for the The justification includes selection of external : selection of external all of the following providers does not ] providers includes some of criteria: history of success, include the following 1 the following criteria: alignment with LEA criteria: history of ] history of success, initiatives, capacity to success, alignment with ; alignment with LEA serve, and data-based LEA initiatives, capacity j initiatives, capacity to evidence of success in to serve, and data-based : serve, and data-based improving student evidence of success in ( evidence of success in academic achievement. improving student j improving student academic achievement. ; academic achievement.